 - 2) Connection with the Divine, in my case my own faith as a Muslim.
-It was through the practise of quiet time that I rediscovered my faith as a Muslim.
-I did not want my faith just as a set of religious observances that I followed on Fridays.
+It was through the practise of quiet time that I rediscovered my faith as a Muslim not just as a set of religious observances that I followed on Fridays.
 I wanted it to be a moral compass and code of conduct that affected all aspects of my life.
 Dealing with the gap between the theory of my faith and putting it into practise is a daily challenge.
-If I was angry about corruption in the world and its impact on development and poverty then I had to return money to the hospital for a shift I had not worked but still got paid for.
-I could not be a serious change-maker without moral integrity as well as my spiritual nourishment. - 3) Connection with others and working at relationships in your team.
+For example, if I was angry about corruption in the world and its impact on development and poverty then I had to return money to the hospital for a shift I had not worked but still got paid for.
+I could not be a serious change-maker without moral integrity as well as my spiritual nourishment. - 3) Connection with others and working in a team.
 Relationships are the key to any effective work.
-Teamwork is about reaching out and working with anyone and everyone, no matter how different they are.
-Team working is easy with people you like!
-More challenging is finding the spirit to deal with the "difficult person" in your team, the person who may actually be harming you or hurts you, whom you really just don't like.
-I have had to work with all of those types of people in the course of my working life.
-At times when it was difficult, I was tempted to walk away but my sense of calling meant this was not an option.
-The thought I had, in a time of quiet, was that no matter what someone did to me, I was responsible for the way I reacted.
-I was meant to treat people who hurt or harmed me as if nothing had even happened.
-This was beyond my human abilities.
-I remember praying for weeks to be given the spirit that would allow me to do that.
-This taught me a number of lessons about team working: keep working at relationships, always give people the benefit of the doubt, don't bear grudges, don't spread divisions, keep a link with those who challenge you and never give up on a relationship - true affection may be amazingly given if you do.